gecko0307/dagon/doc/Entity.md

 Rotation is stored as a [quaternion](https://en.wikipedia.org/wiki/Quaternion) (XYZW vector), however, it is possible to define rotations with more intuitive pitch-turn-roll system using `Entity.setRotation`, `Entity.pitch`, `Entity.turn`, `Entity.roll` methods. `setRotation` constructs an orientation quaternion with three given angles at once. `pitch`, `turn` and `roll` rotate the current quaternion about X, Y, or Z axes, respectively, by the given delta angle.
 Angles are measured in degrees.

 Note: while pitch-turn-roll approach is convenient for dynamic steering, quaternions are nice for pre-baked animation.
 You can use `slerp` function to interpolate between two quaternions and animate rotation using keyframe method, in the same way as position can be animated via `lerp`.
-This ensures a smooth, constant-speed transition along the shortest rotational path, avoiding the gimbal lock and jitter issues common with Euler angle interpolation.
+This ensures a robust transition along the shortest rotational path, avoiding the gimbal lock and jitter issues common with Euler angle interpolation.

 Scaling is a unitless XYZ vector where 1.0 means identity scale, and 0.0 means infinitesimal scale.
 Dagon supports non-uniform scaling, but it may interfere with geometric logic in unexpected ways, and using it in 3D graphics is generally discouraged.